Lorenzo Zepeda: Biography

 In December 1857 he was elected senator to manage Santa Ana.
 His executive command was transitional and he received a post from Don Rafael Campo, where he was sent to serve as absent in the capital under the president.

 On 7 February 1858, he handed over the government to the elected president, General Miguel Santín del Castillo.
 When Santín decided to retire to his estates in June, the vice president was called to take over the executive branch.
 But when the vice president excused himself from office, after that Zepeda was invited, who also excused himself for his progressive disease.

-He died in Metapán on 20 December 1858 due to his lung illness.